Smart Phones vs. Two-Way Radios: Communicating in the Workplace

-Although giving your employees smart phones to communicate at work might seem like the obvious choice, more companies could benefit from the use of two way radios than you might think.
-We’ve taken a look at the most important factors to consider when choosing a communication method at work and weighed up the pros and cons of smart phones and two way radios for each category.
+Although giving your employees smart phones to communicate at work might seem like the obvious choice, more companies could benefit from the use of two-way radios than you might think.
+We’ve taken a look at the most important factors to consider when choosing a communication solution at work and weighed up the pros and cons of smart phones and two-way radios for each category.

-Smart Phones: A relatively low-end smart phone will cost you at least £100, and if you want something more high-end, that can double or triple.
-And that’s before you factor in the monthly cost of a contract and extra costs if you go over your data limits.
+Smart Phones: A relatively low-end smart phone starts at £100, however there are additional costs like the monthly cost of a contract and extra charges if your employees go over their data limits.

-Two Way Radios: Are designed to hold up in tough conditions and can withstand water (which we put to the test in this video), dust and extreme temperatures.
+Two Way Radios: Are designed to hold up in tough conditions and can withstand water, dust and extreme temperatures.
 Many radios come with a 12 to 24 month warranty, and with proper maintenance will last you 5 to 7 years.

 Smart Phones: Can be easily broken if dropped or exposed to water.
 Some phones are waterproof, but it often means paying a lot more, and most phones need replacing every couple of years.

 Two Way Radios: Have push to talk, some digital ones have texting capabilities, and Motorola’s email gateway for MOTOTRBO radios even allows you to access emails and work orders.

 Smart Phones: Can call, text, email, video call and access the internet.

 Two Way Radios: Communicate without delay at the press of a button.
 Can also communicate with multiple other radios at once, making getting important information to the right people quick and easy.

 Smart Phones: Can provide quick communication unless the phone’s signal is compromised, which can happen in busy crowds or remote areas.
 If you’re calling someone, you have to wait for it to dial and for them to pick up, which might not seem like long, but in an emergency those thirty seconds can be crucial.